dangormanjr/dangormanjr.github.io/undergraduate-work.md

 # Undergraduate Work

-This page provides an archive of the academic work I did as an undergraduate at the University of Rochester.
+This page provides an archive of academic and cocurricular work I did as an undergraduate at the University of Rochester.

 ## Peer-Reviewed Undergraduate Papers ##